 The land sector abatement opportunities provided under the existing policy framework are extremely prescriptive and limited.
 As noted above, existing policy fails to acknowledge the carbon benefit involved in permanent protection of intact native forest.
-And even using the existing methodologies in the land sector (as described in the Issues Paper pp 3-5), only an extremely small proportion of land sector projects would qualify.
+And even using the existing methodologies in the land sector, only an extremely small proportion of land sector projects would qualify.
 While the methodologies themselves are not written specifically toward particular Australia States, in practice landowners in some States (including Victoria) are almost completely excluded from land sector carbon projects.
 If the objectives of the climate change policy framework was broadened to include objectives other than lowest cost carbon abatement, and to recognise the multiple values provided by intact forest protection, many more land sector projects could be brought into the climate mitigation policy fold.